 - SME Guarantees are available to companies with fewer than 500 employees;

-- the guaranteed liability can also include financings made available in the context of a debt-renegotiation transaction with the SME; provided that an additional credit facility for an amount at least equal to 10% (25% in case of financings approved by the guaranteed institution after 7 June 2020) of the residual re-negotiated indebtedness is made available by the guaranteed institution to the SME;
+- the guarantee can also cover financings made available in the context of a debt-renegotiation transaction with the SME, provided that an additional credit facility for an amount at least equal to 10% (25% in case of financings approved by the guaranteed institution after 7 June 2020) of the residual re-negotiated indebtedness is made available by the guaranteed institution to the SME;

 - any pre-existing guarantee issued by the Central Guarantee Fund will automatically be extended if the guaranteed indebtedness is subject to any suspension of payments or extension of the termination date as a result of COVID-19;

-- with respect to financings above €25,000, the SME Guarantee is granted and the SME can benefit from a 24 months pre-amortisation (preammortamento) period.
+- with respect to financings above €25,000, the SME Guarantee is granted and the SME can benefit from a 24 months pre-amortization (preammortamento) period;

 An SME Guarantee cannot be provided in respect of any liabilities classified as NPL (sofferenze).